Sustainable3DCities/sim_meta/0_create_tables/README.md

 ## Organisation
-The "0_sql_create_table" folder contains SQL-scripts for creating the table corresponding to every simulation type
+The "0_sql_create_table" folder contains SQL-scripts for creating the table corresponding to every simulation type.

 The "1_sql_table_unique_ids" folder contains an indicatory SQL-script used to create the unique IDs that are required in the table storing the simulation output